franciscoabsampaio/nanogpt/README.md

 Finally, there are some considerations that should be remembered when applying batch normalization in general:

 - Mini-batches that are too small make aggregate batch statistics unreliable.
+- Mini-batches that are too large reduce training noise, and increase fit on the training set, which decreases the model's ability to generalize.
+In essence, some training noise caused by insufficient batch size can deliver some form of regularization during training.
-- For EMA BatchNorm, large batch sizes aggravate training instability, due to how infrequently statistics are updated.
+- In addition, for EMA BatchNorm, large batch sizes aggravate training instability, due to how infrequently statistics are updated.

 ## Observability